annieqton/seattle-301d16/class-13-production-deployment/README.md

 - Do not want to push it to GitHub!
 - How to make it accessible to a remote server yet still protected?
-- `npm i --save express-server-proxy`
+- `npm i --save express-request-proxy`

 **DEPLOYMENT DEMO**